Compressing CFI Graphs and Lower Bounds for the Weisfeiler-Leman Refinements: Conclusions

 We prove a lower bound of $\Omega(n^{k/2})$ for the iteration number of the $k$-dimensional Weisfeiler-Leman algorithm on graphs.
 This is the first improvement over Fürer's linear lower bound from 2001~\cite{Furer01}.
 Furthermore, our lower bound even improves the $n^{\Omega(k)}$ lower bound for the iteration number of $k$-WL on $k$-ary relational structures \cite{GroheLN23} (by establishing the fixed constant $k/2$ for the exponent).
 Our lower bound is close to the upper bound of $\bigO(n^{k-1}\log n)$, but we leave it as an open problem where the exact bound is situated.

 Our main technical contribution is a novel compression technique for CFI graphs.
-There is a well-known connection between the CFI graphs and Boolean XOR-formulas (see \cite{BerkholzN16}).
+There is a well-known connection between the CFI graphs and Boolean XOR-formulas (see \cite{BerkholzN23}).
 Hence, our construction can also be viewed as a new compression for XOR-formulas.
 Furthermore, the WL-algorithm is related to the polynomial calculus, where the dimension $k$ corresponds to the degree of the polynomials in a derivation \cite{BerkholzG15}.
-It will be interesting to explore the implications of our construction for proof complexity.
+It will be interesting to explore further implications of our construction for proof complexity.
+Indeed, after its first publication, our construction has already been used in proof complexity to show treelike-size vs.~width trade-offs for resolution on graph isomorphism formulas~\cite{BerholzLV24} and size vs.~width and depth vs.~width trade-offs for resolution and size vs.~depth trade-offs for the cutting planes proof system~\cite{deRezendeFJNP2024}.

 By a known equivalence between the Weisfeiler-Leman algorithm and the finite-variable fragments of first-order logic \cite{CaiFI92} (also see \cite{Kiefer20}), our lower bound also yields an $\Omega(n^{(k-1)/2})$-lower bound on the quantifier depth of sentences in the $k$-variable fragment of first-order logic (with or without counting) needed to distinguish non-isomorphic graphs of order $n$.